-Rural Practice Programs (RPP) works with health authorities and other partners to address issues and develop policy and programs to improve health services in rural areas of the province.
-RPP manages a number of key programs such as the Rural Retention Program and programs under the Rural Practice Subsidiary Agreement (RSA).
+Rural Practice Programs works with health authorities and other partners to address issues and develop policy and programs to improve health services in rural areas of the province.
+Rural Practice Programs manages a number of key programs such as the Rural Retention program and programs under the Rural Practice Subsidiary Agreement.

 Rural Practice Subsidiary Agreement

-The Rural Practice Subsidiary Agreement (RSA) is a subsidiary agreement of the Physician Master Agreement between the B.C.
-Government, the Doctors of BC and the Medical Services Commission (MSC).
-This additional agreement aims to enhance patient care and availability of physician services in rural and remote areas of B.C.
+The Rural Practice Subsidiary Agreement is a subsidiary agreement of the Physician Master Agreement between the B.C.
+Government, Doctors of BC and the Medical Services Commission.
+This additional agreement aims to enhance patient care and the availability of physician services in rural and remote areas of the province.

 Rural Retention Program

-Annual retention benefits are paid to physicians working in eligible communities covered under the RSA.
-The incentive program was designed to enhance the supply and stability of physicians in RSA communities.
-There are two components to the RRP: 1) Fee Premium paid as a percentage on a physician’s fee-for-service (or APP) billings for providing service in an eligible rural community; and 2) Flat Fee Payment paid on a quarterly basis to physicians who reside and practice in eligible rural communities.
+Annual retention benefits are paid to physicians working in eligible communities covered under the Rural Practice Subsidiary Agreement.
+The incentive program was designed to enhance the supply and stability of physicians in these communities.
+There are two components to the Rural Retention program: 1) Fee Premium paid as a percentage on a physician’s fee-for-service (or APP) billings for providing service in an eligible rural community; and 2) Flat Fee Payment paid on a quarterly basis to physicians who reside and practice in eligible rural communities.

 Northern and Isolation Travel Assistance Outreach Program

-Northern and Isolation Travel Assistance Outreach Program (NITAOP) provides funding for approved physicians who visit eligible rural and isolation communities to provide medical services.
-NITAOP covers travel expenses and a travel time honorarium.
+Northern and Isolation Travel Assistance Outreach program provides funding for approved physicians who visit eligible rural and isolation communities to provide medical services.
+The program covers travel expenses and a travel time honorarium.

-This program is intended to encourage the provision of reliable, public access to emergency services in health authority (HA) designated emergency departments in rural BC serviced by fee-for-service physicians.
+This program is intended to encourage the provision of reliable, public access to emergency services in health authority designated emergency departments in rural B.C. serviced by fee-for-service physicians.

 Rural General Practitioner Locum Program